Volodymyr-Korolevych/try-it-nuxt-content/demo/content/articles/read-me.md

 When rendering a page, the **\<try-it-block> component** will convert a code block into an editable codeMirror snippet and add an output window whose role is to display HTML output for html snippets and CONSOLE output for JavaScript snippets (by clicking the Run button).

-Finally, the reader will see the following picture:
+After all, the reader will have the following editable codeblock and clickable buttons:

 ```javascript[JavaScript]
 'use strict'